w3f/Grants-Program/applications/HE-Chain.md

 - **Total Estimated Duration:** 9 months
 - **Full-Time Equivalent (FTE):**  1.2 FTEs
-- **Total Costs:** 59,000 USDT
+- **Total Costs:** 54,000 USDT

-### Milestone 1 — The Heroes & Empires + EVM
+### Milestone 1 — The Heroes & Empires

 - **Estimated duration:** 4 months
 - **FTE:**  1.2
-- **Costs:** 25,000 USD
+- **Costs:** 20,000 USD

-At this milestone, we build modules for Player, Empires, and EVM.
+At this milestone, we build modules for Player, Empires.
 The requirements will fall into acceptance criteria:
 + Users can join Empires
 + Users can leave Empires
 + Charge an upfront fee when users join the pool